Amatofrancesco99/organic-fertilizers-detection/README.md

 ## **Abstract**
 > Detecting when manure has been applied on crop fields is crucial for many purposes, such as maintaining soil fertility, productivity, environmental compliance, and for verifying farmers' adherence to nitrates directive.
-To achieve this, time series of mean spectral indexes (radar, optical and thermal) have been extracted from specific Regions of Interest (ROIs), located in Spain and Italy, using different satellites (a [*Python library*](https://pypi.org/project/ee-satellites/), available for public use, has been deployed in order to efficiently extract those indexes).
+To achieve this, time series of mean spectral indexes (radar, optical and thermal) have been extracted from specific regions of interest (ROIs), located in Spain and Italy, using different satellites (a [*Python library*](https://pypi.org/project/ee-satellites/), available for public use, has been deployed in order to efficiently extract those indexes).
 After that, the spectral indexes most impacted by manure application have been identified, and different Machine Learning models have been compared, especially for what concerns their generalization capabilities.
 A brief summary of the most important obtained results is that there is homogeneity of spectral response to the manure application of crops located within the same country, and that combining optical and thermal indexes allows achieving the best classification performances, for both the two ROIs (the same is not true for radar indexes).
 The proposed method provides a valuable foundation for developing a tool to monitor manure application in crop fields and ensure compliance with environmental regulations.